AbdulMahbub/WSUFoodies/README.md

 The WSUFoodies application allows users to post food locations, review locations, and rate locations.
 To access these features users will need a WSUFoodies account and then login with the correct credentials.

-#How to use
+## How to use
-To use the app simply start up the server and then run the app.
+To use the app simply start up the WSUFoodiesAPI and then run the app.
 The server can be found at: https://github.com/AbdulMahbub/WSU_Foodies_API